Eymeric65/py-xl-sindy/research_work/journal_paper/note.md

 ## Batch launch :

 I changed the `batch_launch` script in order to have the experiment that contain batch experiments. ( for mixed / implicit method )

+## Article name and spirit

+### August 24

+I thought about multiple stuff concerning the big title of the article...

+- Space transform : Use this word instead of paradigm